What Is Repositioning?

 Repositioning is not without its downsides.
 Not only can it get expensive quickly, but without proper planning, it can also backfire.

 Consider Netflix’s Qwikster disaster of 2011.
-The fiasco began just as streaming was beginning to gain traction with viewers all over the world.
+The fiasco began just as streaming was first beginning to gain traction with viewers all over the world.

 In an effort to avoid alienating its non-streaming customers, the company initially announced that Netflix would remain the name of its then-popular mail-order DVD service.
 Streamers were invited to join a separate service that the company had decided to call “Qwikster.”